 When you think of Fiji, you can’t help but imagine pristine beaches and shimmering blue waters, which go hand in hand with a memorable destination wedding – and one that will make for some truly stunning wedding photos.

 Located in the South Pacific Ocean, you’ll find this island country approximately 2,000 km from New Zealand.
-The closest neighbours are Vanuatu, New Caledonia, Tonga, the Samoas and Wallis and Futuna.
+The closest neighbors are Vanuatu, New Caledonia, Tonga, the Samoas, and Wallis and Futuna.

 332 islands compose this sprawling archipelago, although only 110 are permanently inhabited.
 Filled with beachside luxury resorts complete with amazing pools and then some, Fiji is not only a frequent choice for weddings, but for honeymooners, too.